ericfields/StockBot/README.md

 /quote MYSTUFF
 ```

+For more details on using indexes, see [INDEXEX.MD](documentation/INDEXES.md)

 Indexes require a database to be configured.
-See [INDEX.md](documentation/INDEXES.md) for more info on enabling Index support, as well as instructions on tracking and quoting indexes.
+See [SETUP_NODES.md](documentation/SETUP_NOTES.md) for more info on database configuration.

 ### News